Have you ever wondered what are Australia’s ten most-dangerous jobs? You’ll be surprised what tops the list.

 This is not a ranked list, although working as a commercial fisher is widely regarded as the most dangerous.

-- Commercial fisher - The sea is as unpredictable as unpredictable gets and the risks associated with this job are many.
+- Commercial fisher - The sea is as unpredictable as unpredictable gets and the risks associated with this job are numerous.
 Commercial fishing, when compared to mining, is 17 times more dangerous.

 - Miner - Explosions and toxic gases result in around 50 to 60 miner deaths every year.